kleros/erc-792/docs/implementing-an-arbitrator.rst

 Finally, we need a proxy function to call ``rule`` function of the ``Arbitrable`` contract.
-In this simple ``Arbitrator`` we will let one address to give rulings, the creator of the contract.
+In this simple ``Arbitrator`` we will let one address, the creator of the contract, to give rulings.
 So let's start by storing contract creator's address:

 .. literalinclude:: ../contracts/examples/SimpleCentralizedArbitrator.sol
     :language: javascript